Developer & Data MCP Servers: Connect Your AI to Retool, Codacy, Checkly, BigQuery, Matillion, and More

 - “Pull the latest data from our customer onboarding dashboard in Retool”

-- “What’s the current order fulfillment rate from the ops dashboard?”
+- “What is the current order fulfillment rate from the ops dashboard?”

 - “Show me the top 10 customers by revenue from the Retool admin panel”